 - Do you offer jailed testing on iOS?

-- Wrong answer: No. Jailbreaks are never consistent enough to stake your business on.
+- Wrong answer: No. Jailbreaks are never consistent enough to stake your organization on.

 The image below is a helpful decision tree that walks you through asking the right questions to get to the bottom of what a vendor’s products really do.